 The ‘Social and Emotional Learning’ course landing page (left) and a sharing activity within the course (right).

-The other answer is that these courses are built upon clear learning outcomes, which are the “goals” of the course.
-We’ve already written about learning outcomes here (what they are, how to write one, and how to use them on OpenLearning)—but the important thing is that they are a promise to learners that by taking your course, they are going to be able to achieve these goals.
+These courses are also built upon clear learning outcomes, which are the “goals” of the course.
+We’ve written about learning outcomes here (what they are, how to write one, and how to use them on OpenLearning)—but the important thing is that they are a promise to learners that by taking your course, they are going to be able to achieve these goals.

 So, are you ready to start sharing your knowledge and skills online?
 Now that you have an idea of the strategies and styles that you may want to incorporate in your online course, we can start to look at the other aspects like making sure the learning outcomes are aligned, building your course, facilitation, and marketing.
 Click here to read the next post on how to outline your online course with our planning template.